thinkloop/coding-challenge-video/README.md

 ### Sources of Improvement
-- **Data Validation**: The `startTime` and `endTime` of a clip expect the format `hh:mm:ss`, but there is currently no validation or masks for these inputs, or other inputs.
+- **Data validation**: The `startTime` and `endTime` of a clip expect the format `hh:mm:ss`, but there is currently no validation or masks for these inputs, or other inputs.

-- **Detect When a Clip Finishes Playing**: When a clip finishes playing no app events get fired to update the UI.
+- **Detect when a clip finishes playing**: When a clip finishes playing, no app events are fired to update the UI or perform other actions.

-- **Add Safeguards for Delete Clip Action**: Clicking the delete button instantly deletes the clip without confirmation or safeguards.
+- **Add safeguards when deleting clips**: Clicking the delete button instantly deletes the clip without confirmation or safeguards.

-- **Mobile Compatibility**: I did not verify whether the app looks good on mobile os's (android, ios, wp, etc.)
+- **Mobile compatibility**: I did not verify whether the app looks good on mobile OS's (android, ios, wp, etc.).

-- **IE Edge Compatibility**: Media fragments are not fully supported in IE, an improved solution would be to use Javascript to navigate the video.
+- **IE compatibility**: Media fragments are not fully supported in IE/Edge, an improved solution would be to use Javascript to navigate the video.

 ### Conclusion
 I would be happy to give a guided tour of the code at any time.